From cramped chaos to clarity

 Unified Interface for Seamless Workflows

-Transitioned from a cramped chat window to a full-screen AI platform with prioritized prompt suggestions (e.g., “Check order status”) and integrated self-serve tiles (e.g., Order Tracking Hub, Proposal Builder) directly below the chat
+Transitioned from a cramped chat window to a full-screen AI platform with prioritized prompt suggestions (e.g., “Check order status”) and integrated self-serve tiles (e.g., Order Tracking Hub, ERG) directly below the chat

 Unified AI and self-serve tools into a single workspace, directly tackling fragmented workflows and cutting resolution times